4bitFox/Wake-Minecraft-Server-on-Join/Setup.md

 ## Setting up the real server
 - Enable WoL on your server PC you plan to wake up.
 Depends from PC to PC so you are on your own.
 - Setup your Server.
 I'm using Paper in this guide so I'll use it to explain from now on!
 You can get PaperMC here: https://papermc.io/downloads Instructions to set up: https://paper.readthedocs.io/en/latest/server/index.html
 - Make a start script for the server.
-Well need it later!
+We'll need it later!
 - Now you should have a regular PaperMC Minecraft server.
 In this guide we will set this Server up to be run automatically when the PC boots up and powers off after a while when no one is connected anymore.
 - To do this I use the "AutoStop" Plugin: https://github.com/pmdevita/AutoStop/releases
 - Download and install this plugin.
 Change the config as you desire.